FadyMattar/NS3_Simulation_Study/README.md

 A project I did in University under the supervision of Dr.Jose Yallouz.

 # Project Goal
-Comparing congestion control protocols in Data Centers.
+Comparing congestion control protocols in Data Centers.<br>
 researched algorithms like HPCC, TIMELY, DCHCP, etc.<br>
-Focused on TCP vs DCTCP, in bottle-neck and Incast situations.
+Focused on TCP vs DCTCP, in bottle-neck and Incast situations.<br>

 # Some of the parameters that we examined;
 - RTT.